 It is capable of playing Netflix content, YouTube and any Google Play movies, TV shows or music you might have bought.
 Android, iPhone and iPad apps that have also added support include BBC iPlayer, BT Sport, Now TV, Blinkbox, Wuaki.tv, Deezer and there are plenty of others too.

-Spotify has finally joined the mix too.
+Spotify is now part of the mix too.
 And owners of the previous Chromecast can also now use the music streaming service.

 Plex support also means you can stream your own content through a computer too.